BiffLord/BiffText/README.md

 ## Dependencies
 I wanted to learn how to use libraries thus this requires a library.
 The Library is my personal BiffLib.

+##Self-made
+Parts of this program were in itself.
+This includes:
+* Printing
+* Parts of this README.md
 ## Notes
 * All by me (including the dependency)